Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 I stopped setting homework, but I thought I'd set a little challenge for anyone who wants to do it.

-Can you edit our `brain_fudge!` macro to work with programs that take input via the `,` token?
+Can you edit our `brain_fudge!` macro to work with programs that take input via the comma token?

 To do this I recommend making the following change to the `brain_fudge!` macro:

 ```rust
 macro_rules! brain_fudge {